 Next, talk to the financial aid offices at your top 2 or 3 choices for where you’d like to attend.
 Find out what connections they have, what they know about, what they suggest.
 Your chances are much better with this group.
 Since they don’t make money unless you come to school there, and coming to school there means finding a way to pay for it.
 Try everything they suggest, whether it makes sense to you or not.
 No matter how successful, or not, we’re not done.

-Go to your local library (or call, if for some reason we’re all still “social distancing” by the time you’re ready to get started) and tell them what you’re looking for.
+Go to your local library and tell them what you’re looking for.
 Once again, you’ll often hit gold with this option.
 But it depends on who answers the phone or who’s at the desk.
 If you don’t get satisfactory responses the first time, try again during a different time of day or – better yet – a different branch.

 Get online, but let me repeat – NO LEGIT ORGANIZATION IS GOING TO TRY TO CHARGE YOU FOR GRANT OR SCHOLARSHIP INFORMATION.
 You’re better off trying to help out that Nigerian Prince if you insist on being careless with your financial and personal information online.
 Instead, try the U.S. Department of Labor’s free scholarship search tool.
 Search the name of your state plus the words “grants and scholarships.”